pbzona/ldr-persistence-test/README.md

 This project is a simple setup for testing the LaunchDarkly Relay Proxy with a persistent data store, specifically scenarios dealing with network errors.

+It can also be used to simulate connectivity issues between Relay and LaunchDarkly.

 ## Overview

-The Docker compose file includes 4 containers: a Relay Proxy, a Redis instance, and two proxies that can be used to simulate network issues at different layers of the network.
+The Docker compose file includes 5 containers: a Relay Proxy, a Redis instance, and three proxies that can be used to simulate issues at different layers of the network.

 There is also a simple NodeJS script that acts as an SDK client.
 It logs flag details to the console upon initialization as well as on every update.